A broad and longstanding commitment

 Our research centers do critical work focused on issues of law, equality, and minority rights.
 The Center for Law, Society & Culture hosts our Access to Justice service-learning program and the Bradley Fellows in Criminal Law and Procedure.
 The Center for Constitutional Democracy does important constitutional design work in post-conflict societies, advancing women’s rights and minority rights in constitutional structures.
 The Stewart Center on the Global Legal Profession does significant work on the changing legal profession, with a particular focus on the Global South.
 Read more about our research centers here.

 In 2021 the university earned the 2021 Higher Education Excellence in Diversity Award from Insight into Diversity magazine, the largest, oldest, and most respected national diversity and inclusion magazine in higher education.
 The Law School’s faculty have also been recognized for their efforts.
 In 2021, Professor Kevin Brown was an inaugural recipient of the university’s Inclusive Excellence Award.
 In 2018, Professor Luis Fuentes-Rowher was recognized with the Class of 1950 Herman B. Wells Endowed Professorship to recognize his “deep concern for the well-being of students and devotion to diversity, inclusion, and academic excellence.”
-Previously, in 2017, Professor Christiana Ochoa—the law school’s first executive associate dean of color—was also named Herman B Wells Professor for her exceptional contributions.
+Previously, in 2017, Professor Christiana Ochoa—now the Law School’s first dean of color—was also named Herman B Wells Professor for her exceptional contributions.

 Our commitment to diversity goes far beyond faculty research and service.
 Our clinics, practica, pro bono projects, and public service programs are part of a comprehensive curriculum, where topics related to equity and inclusion are advanced.
 Each year, students in programs like our Community Legal Services Clinic, our Incarcerated Individuals Legal Assistance Program, our Protective Order Project, our Habeas Litigation Practicum, and students working with local public interest organizations, such as Indiana Legal Services, help advance equity and justice goals.